 Do you ever find that your vehicle seems to veer, even slightly, to the left or to the right?
 If so, this could be the result of poor wheel alignment.
 This is both a simple yet urgently needed fix.
 Not only will an alignment make for a smoother and safer ride, but it will also extend the lifespan of your tires.

-Along with “wheel alignment”, you may also heard of the term “front end alignment”.
+Along with “wheel alignment” you may have also heard of the term “front-end alignment”.
 Do these two things mean basically the same thing?
 For all intents and purposes, yes.
-Wheel alignment may refer to the alignment of all four wheels, especially in Four Wheel Drive vehicles.
+Wheel alignment may refer to the alignment of all four wheels, especially in four-wheel drive vehicles.
 Front end alignment only references the front two wheels.
 But no matter what you call it, getting your wheels aligned is something every vehicle owner should invest in from time to time.

 When your car is first manufactured, the wheels are aligned, tested, adjusted and ultimately verified at the factory.
-In a brand new vehicle there shouldn’t be any problem with wheel alignment.
+In a brand new vehicle, there shouldn’t be any problem with a wheel alignment.
 But over time, most drivers will find that their wheels fall out of alignment.

-There are various reasons for this, most of which have to do with driving conditions.
+There are various reasons for wheels or tires to fall out of alignment, most of which have to do with driving conditions.
 Driving down a poorly maintained road can cause wheels to become misaligned.
 Driving badly down these roads can make things worse.
-Hitting potholes and running into curbs can also affect your tire alignment.
+Hitting potholes and running into curbs can also affect your car alignment.

-Ultimately, there are several benefits to having your wheels aligned regularly:
+Check out below the several benefits of having your wheels aligned regularly:

-- Your wheels will point in the right direction, which means you can cruise without worry.
+- Your wheels will point in the right direction, which means you can cruise without constantly correcting course;